scottfr/SystemsBook/Preface/preface.md

 Notice there is a double caret symbol in the upper right of the **Configuration Panel**.
 Click this to close the panel.
 The double caret will reverse direction and look like it does in Figure 2.

 Don't be overwhelmed by all of the items; there are only two fields you need to be concerned with here.
 The first is the **Note** field.
-The second is the **Configuration** section, which will have different names depending on which type of model element you select.
+The second is in the **Configuration** section and will have different names depending on which type of model element you select.
 Based on the other connected elements, it should be obvious which field contains the formula that defines the way that element behaves.
 Don't be discouraged if you feel a little lost at this point.
 Some of this won't make sense until you get through part of Chapter 1.
-Our objecive is to give you a sense of what to expect.
+Our objective is to give you a sense of what to expect.

-If you click in either the **Note** field or the **Equation Field** (which will have different names) a downward arrow will appear in the right of the field.
+If you click in either the **Note** field or the **Equation Field** (which will have different names for different elements) a downward arrow will appear in the right of the field.
 If you click this downward arrow a window will open so that you can read the notes or inspect the equation associated with that element.

 ![Figure 5.
 Configuration Panel with Flow Rate Clicked](00-intro-05.png)